Exponentially-enhanced quantum sensing with many-body phase transitions

-The biclique system is easy to implement in the D-Wave Pegasus or Zephyr architecture.
-For example, the Pegasus graph of the \textit{D-Wave Advantage system5.4} device hosts 5614-qubits, and one can find the correct embedding of the biclique graph in the setup by using the D-Wave Ocean python package.
+The biclique system can in principle be implemented in the D-Wave Pegasus or Zephyr architecture.
+Although, due to limited coherence time, schedule control, and constrained measurement processes, the merit of the near-term experiments might be limited.
+Specifically, the Pegasus graph of the \textit{D-Wave Advantage system5.4} device hosts 5614-qubits among which one can find the correct embedding of the biclique graph in the setup by using the D-Wave Ocean python package.
 The architecture already contains $8$-qubit Chimera cells with complete bipartite connectivity~\cite{boothby2020next}, that can be further coupled by external couplers to achieve a maximum connectivity of $1$ qubit to $15$ qubits.
 Thus, the maximum system size of the biclique model that can be simulated in D-Wave architecture is $L {=} 29$.
 One has to then initialize the system by setting up the local fields $h_A$ and $h_B$ in the positions of the real qubits and the couplings $J$.
-Finally, using the standard quantum annealing protocols to tune $\theta$, one can observe the exponentially enhanced sensitivity near the critical points described in this work.
+Finally, using the standard quantum annealing protocols to tune $\theta$, one may observe the exponentially enhanced sensitivity near the critical points described in this work. \\

-\subsection{Adaptive estimation strategy}
+\textbf{Adaptive estimation strategy}

 In criticality-based sensing strategies, the quantum advantage is dominantly available in the vicinity of the critical point.
 Therefore, one needs to tune the probe, e.g.~by applying an external control field, to operate near criticality and achieve the best performance.
-An adaptive strategy is needed to obtain and update prior information iteratively about the unknown parameter~\cite{armen2002adaptive, higgins2007entanglement, okamoto2012experimental, bonato2016optimized}.
-We now exemplify this adaptive strategy with the Grover model for which analytical results are available.
-From the expression of QFI in Eq.~\eqref{eq:Groverscaling}, it is easy to see that for any $\epsilon$ departure from criticality, i.e.~for $\theta = \theta_c \pm \epsilon$, QFI maximizes for system size
+Away from criticality, the scaling advantage is typically available up to a finite system size.
+In Fig.~\ref{Fig_Tune}(a), the QFI $F^Q(\theta)$ for the Grover model is plotted against system size $L$ for different distances $\delta$ from criticality.
+This shows how the optimal length increases with decreasing $\delta$ and the maximum QFI value achievable increases exponentially.
+The results are qualitatively same for the $p$-spin model, as shown in Fig.~\ref{Fig_Tune}(b).
+Although the biclique system shows similar trends, due to the limitation of small system sizes we do not include it in this report.
+Based on the behaviour of the optimal lengths, an adaptive strategy is needed to obtain and update prior information iteratively about the unknown parameter~\cite{armen2002adaptive, higgins2007entanglement, okamoto2012experimental, bonato2016optimized}.